LLNL/Silo/docs/intro.md

   This is a mesh where the elements are defined by set expressions (e.g. unions, intersections and differences) involving a handful of primitive shapes (e.g. sphers, cylinders, cones, etc.)

 Csgvar
-: A variable defined on a CSG mesh (always zone centered).
+: A variable defined on a CSG mesh (always piecewise-constant or zone centered).

 Defvar
 : Defined variable representing an arithmetic expression involving other variables.
   The arithmetic expression may involve the names of functions (e.g. `log()`, `cos()`, etc.).
-  The functions may be specific to a given post-processing tool (e.g. the function `revolved_volume()` is known only to VisIt).
+  The named functions may be specific to a given post-processing tool (e.g. the function `revolved_volume()` is known only to VisIt).

 Material
-: An object defining all the materials used in a given mesh.
+: An object defining all the materials present in a given mesh.
-  This includes the number of materials present, a list of valid material identifiers, a zonal-length array which contains the material identifiers for each zone and, optionally, the material fractions associated with *mixing* materials.
+  This includes the number of materials present, a list of valid material identifiers, a zonal-length array which contains the material identifiers for each zone and, optionally, the material fractions associated with materials *mixing* in one or more zones.

+  Silo's mixed material data structure can trace its roots to Fortran codes developed at Livermore Labs in the early 1960s.
+  It is a complicated data structure for software developers to deal with.

 Zonelist
 : An object enumerating the nodal connectivities of elements comprising a mesh.

+PHZonelist
+: An extension of a zonelist to support arbitrary polyhedra.
+  In a PHZonelist, elements are enumerated in terms of their faces and the faces are enumerated in terms of their nodes.

+Facelist
+: Face-oriented connectivity information for a UCD mesh.
+  This object contains a sequential list of nodes which identifies the *external* faces of a mesh, and arrays which describe the shape(s) of the faces in the mesh.
+  It may optionally include arrays which provide type information for each face.

 Material species
 : Extra material information.